prof-rossetti/georgetown-opim-243-201901/projects/shopping-cart/further.md

 Connect the barcode scanner to your computer's USB port, and practice scanning a few of the items, and record the resulting product identifiers.

-Adapt the `products` variable to reflect the real products and their identifiers.
-For example (using real product identifiers from Whole Foods :smiley_cat:):
+Adapt the program's `products` variable to reflect the real products and their identifiers.
+For example:

 ```py
 # shopping_cart.py